SilkRose/Pony/src/stories/ideas.md

 “We're miserable Rainbow Dash, we look like wild animals, and we haven't eaten in over a day, what are we going to do?”
 Rarity snapped at her before letting the floodgates loose.
 Tears started flowing from her eyes as she started to sob, “I don't want to die…”

-Rainbow Dash pulled Rarity close, wrapping both her wings and forelegs around her, “Shh, it's going to be fine, I'll make sure we get home.”
+Rainbow Dash pulled Rarity close, wrapping both her wings and forelegs around her.
+“Shh, it's going to be fine, I'll make sure we get home.”

 ***